When you sign up for a new service or buy a product, don’t forget to ask about nonprofit discounts.

 - ClickUp – One of our preferred tools, they will provide a ClickUp nonprofit discount and even work with organizations based upon their size and budget.
 Top-notch folks!

-- Basecamp – This is a perennial tool in the space.
+- Basecamp – This is a perennial tool in the project management space.
 If you are sold on Basecamp, you will be glad to get the 10% discount for qualifying nonprofits.

 - Monday.com – Another great tool.
 Be sure to review it even against the others on our list.
 They offer a nonprofit discount on annual paid plans.
 There’s already an 18% discount for going annual versus monthly.